DecentralizedJM/mudrex-api-trading-python-sdk/README.md

 **Unofficial Python SDK for [Mudrex Futures Trading API](https://docs.trade.mudrex.com)** - Trade crypto futures programmatically with ease.

-> 📝 **Personal Repository**: This is a community/personal project by [@DecentralizedJM](https://github.com/DecentralizedJM), PM of Mudrex API.
+> 📝 **Personal Repository**: This is a community/personal project by [@DecentralizedJM](https://github.com/DecentralizedJM).
 Not officially maintained by Mudrex, but built with API expertise.

 ## 🚀 Features